How Can I Get a Loan From a Lawsuit Settlement?

 If you were the victim of a personal injury, or if you're currently embroiled in a lawsuit regarding some similar matter, you may be eagerly awaiting a lawsuit settlement.
 Your lawyer may feel confident that you're going to win an ample sum of money, covering all the expenses you incurred because of the incident and even compensating you for your pain and suffering.

 There's just one problem.
 It could be weeks, months, or years before you are awarded the settlement money directly.
 While you're waiting, your expenses are mounting.
 You may have significant medical expenses on top of your daily expenses, including your mortgage payment and your utility bills, not to mention groceries.
-You're out of work because of your injury, your finances might be even more complicated.
+If you're out of work because of your injury, your finances might be even more complicated.

 So can you take out a loan based on your lawsuit settlement to close the financial gap?